usf-cs272-03-fall2022/usf-cs272-03-fall2022.github.io/_projects/final-review.md

 ## Final Code Reviews
 {: .page-header }

 The final code review is your last code review opportunity of the semester.
-Final code reviews are conducted during finals week from **Tuesday Dec 13th to Thursday Dec 15th** between 11:15am and 5:30pm Pacific Time.
+Final code reviews are conducted during finals week from **Monday Dec 12th to Thursday Dec 15th**.
 Each final code review appointment is **30 minutes** each.

 All students should sign up for a final code review appointment.
 These appointments do not need to be pre-approved; students should sign up right away regardless of their project progress.
-Students must sign up for an appointment using the **[Canvas scheduler](https://community.canvaslms.com/t5/Student-Guide/How-do-I-sign-up-for-a-Scheduler-appointment-in-the-Calendar/ta-p/536)**.
-Look for "Final Code Review" on the calendar.
-Appointments will be released gradually in batches.
+Students must sign up for an appointment using Calendly with the instructor assigned to them on the [Final Code Review page](https://usfca.instructure.com/courses/1610487/pages/final-code-review).

 If you are eligible for a code review, your appointment will start with that code review.
 If the code review is for a design grade, you will earn partial or full credit for that design grade.